310mc/https-310mc.github.io-tl/source/_posts/super_villain/dark_star.md

 ## Chapter 1

+{% img /img/es/eventstory/supervillain/darkstarch1_1.jpg %}

 <div class="msr-narration">
     <p>Half a year later.
 Middle of March, in ES’s first year of establishment…</p>
 </div>

-{% img /img/es/eventstory/supervillain/darkstarch1_1.jpg %}

 {% bubble Chiaki v2 %}
-The worldbuilding of the new show, Super Villains, seems to have finally been set in stone!
+The worldbuilding of the new show, Supervillains, seems to have finally been set in stone!

 The decision looks to be absolutely confirmed this time for sure.
 {% endbubble %}